-- line a 8 inch square baking pan (or similar size pan) with film going across both ways leaving overhangs, then set aside
+- line an 8-inch square baking pan (or similar size pan) with the film going across both ways leaving overhangs, then set aside

 - make a double boiler using a small pot and metal or glass bowl that fits on top of the pot (not touching the bottom of the pan or water)

 - place an inch of water in the pan and bring to a boil and reduce to simmer